I have been asked several times about my testing practices so I decided to spend some time and write them down for future reference and feedback.

 - I like to have all the 4

-Across the years I have realized that it is very valuable to write tests this way, where everything is there put together like a paragraph, no magic tricks, no need to analyzing shared globals or scrolling up and down looking for more context.
+Across the years I have realized that it is very valuable to write tests this way, where everything is there put together like a paragraph, no magic tricks, no need to analyzing shared globals or scrolling up and down looking for more context just to do your thing.
 How many times have you been bitten by a chain of

 beforeEach with overlapping declarations or with